tomayac/SVGcode/README.md

 ## Alternatives

-Projects listed here must be Web-based, free to use with the option to save the SVG, open source, and not require the user to login:
+Projects listed here must be Web-based, free to use with the option to save the SVG, open source, and not require the user to log in:

 - [VTracer](https://www.visioncortex.org/vtracer/#) ([source code](https://github.com/visioncortex/vtracer))